 This Evidence of Coverage is part of our contract with you about how our plan covers your care.
-Other parts of this contract include your enrollment form, the List of Covered Drugs

-(Formulary), and any notices you receive from us about changes to your coverage or conditions that affect your coverage.
+Other parts of this contract include your enrollment form and any notices you receive from us about changes to your coverage or conditions that affect your coverage.
 These notices are sometimes called riders or amendments.